 After the death of Ubaidullah, the khanate was gripped by instability with four different khans in 22 years that were unable to establish their authority.
 The khanate was divided into fiefdoms belonging to different Shaybanid leaders who fought with each other to increase their dominions.
 From this chaos emerged who was to became the greatest ruler of the dynasty, Abdullah Khan II.

-First under the nominal rule of his father, the pious Iskander (1561-1583), and afterwards as khan himself (1583-1598), Abdullah Khan fought with his relatives and reunited the Shaybanid dominions.
-He then led numerous campaigns against the Persians, Khwarezmians and Kazakhs, extending the khanate’s borders and capturing important cities like Herat, Mashhad and Astarabad, in Persia, Khiva and Urgench, in Khwarezm, and Sayram, in Turkestan.
-This he did while maintaining friendly terms with the Mughals.
+First under the nominal rule of his father, the pious and simple-minded Iskander (1561-1583), and afterwards as khan himself (1583-1598), Abdullah Khan spent years fighting his relatives to reunite the Shaybanid dominions.
+Once he had managed to establish his authority, he then led numerous campaigns against the Persians, Khorezmians, Kazakhs and Kashgariyans, extending the khanate’s borders and capturing important cities like Herat, Mashhad and Astarabad, in Khorasan, Khiva and Urgench in Khwarezm, and Sayram, in Turkestan.

 Apart from being an accomplished warrior, Abdullah Khan was also a distinguished poet, as his predecessors had been before him.
 Benefitting from internal stability, Bukhara flourished as the capital, attracting artists, intellectuals and merchants from the region and beyond.
 Beautiful buildings like the Kosh and Hoja Gaukushan ensembles in Bukhara and the Kukeldash madrasahs in Bukhara and Tashkent, to name a few, were erected during that period and joined the ranks of other Shaybanid monuments built previously like the large Kalyan mosque or the Mir-i-Arab madrasah in Bukhara.
 These monuments were perhaps not as grandiose as those built by Timur but not for that less impressive.